Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 - Western Kentucky's games this year have hit the over on all four set point totals.

-- Western Kentucky is 2-2 against the spread and 1-4 overall in games when it puts up more than 29.5 points.
+- Western Kentucky is 2-2 against the spread and 1-4 overall this season when the team notches more than 29.5 points.

-- In games that Western Kentucky amasses more than 330.5 yards, the team is 2-2 against the spread and 1-4 overall.
+- In games that Western Kentucky totals over 330.5 yards, the team is 2-2 against the spread and 1-4 overall.

-- The Hilltoppers have five giveaways this season, while the Monarchs have five takeaways .

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.